KryPat/BankApp/README.md

 # Bank
-This application is an project created to improve my Scala knowlage
+This application is an project created to improve my Scala language skill and knowlage

 # Architecture
 Bank application